public-key-cryptography/public-key-editor/README.md

 	Diffie-Hellman problem can be solved or the public key agreement can be computed without breaking the static public key, inverting the function, or solving the underlying math problem.

 	The public key class uses a composite key that includes several ciphers because there is no proof that any one-way function is non-invertible or that the implementation is correct and because the methods of cryptanalysis are secret.
-If cryptanalysts weren't secretive, users would know which pub- lic key ciphers are broken and would stop using them, and cryptographers would figure out how to strengthen the ciphers to resist these attacks.
-The only way to deal with this problem is to use a redundancy of ciphers based on different math problems.
+If cryptanalysts weren't secretive, users would know which public key ci- phers are broken and would stop using them, and cryptographers would figure out how to strengthen the ciphers to resist these attacks.
+The only way to deal with this problem is to use a redundancy of ci- phers based on different math problems.

 	Composite keys are a game changer because a cryptanalyst would have to break every cipher, invert every function, or solve every equation in the public key class to read the encrypted messages.
 The